Battle of Cecora (1620): Battle

-On 10 September, near Țuțora (close to Iași, Romania), the Commonwealth army encountered the Tatar and Ottoman forces (13,000–22,000) under the command of Iskender Pasha, the beylerbey of Ochakiv (Ozi).
-The Ottoman Sultan's force included Gabriel Bethlen's army.
+On 10 September, near Țuțora (close to Iași, Romania), the Commonwealth army encountered the Tatar and Ottoman forces, 13,000–22,000 strong, under the command of Iskender Pasha, the beylerbey of Ochakiv (Ozi).
+The Ottoman sultan's force included Gabriel Bethlen's Transylvanian army.
 The Tatar forces surprised the Commonwealth defenders, taking many prisoners.
-During the first day of fighting (the 18th), most of the rebel Moldavians decided to switch sides and quickly attacked the Polish–Lithuanian flank.
+On the 17th, during the first day of fighting, most of the rebel Moldavians decided to switch sides and quickly attacked the Polish–Lithuanian flank.
 Mercenaries, private troops and their magnate leaders were lacking in discipline and morale.
 Stanisław Koniecpolski commanded the right flank of the Commonwealth forces during the ensuing battle.
-On 19 September it had become clear that the Polish–Lithuanian forces were defeated, although they still managed to hold their positions; Koniecpolski prevented the army from disintegrating on 20/21 September.
-On 29 September Commonwealth troops had broken through Ottoman ranks with tabor wagon trains and started their retreat.
+On 19 September it had become clear that the Polish–Lithuanian forces were defeated, although they still managed to hold their positions; on 20/21 September, Koniecpolski prevented the army from disintegrating.
+On 29 September, Commonwealth troops had broken through Ottoman ranks with tabor wagon trains and started their retreat.
 However, after Graziani bribed some magnates, units of private troops begun to flee and some mercenary cavalry panicked and also ran.
 This was a prelude of things to come.
-Consecutive attacks during the retreat (including a particularly violent one on 3 October) were repelled, but troop units started disintegrating as soon as soldiers caught sight of the Dniester and the Polish–Lithuanian border.
+Consecutive attacks during the retreat (including a particularly violent one on 3 October) were repelled, but troop units started disintegrating.